aspil/Dira/docs/ui.md

 ![Login](prototypes/login.png?raw=true "Login")

 The above prototype is describing the "Login Page" .
-The user should should enter their username and password and jump into their main page by pressing the *Submit* button.
+The user should enter their username and password and jump into their main page by pressing the *Submit* button.

 Also, we provide a *Keep me logged in* option which can keep the user logged in for this specific device, until the user logs out.